build-server-protocol/build-server-protocol/docs/extensions/jvm.md

 Response:

-- result: `JvmEnvironmentResult`, defined as follows
+- result: `JvmTestEnvironmentResult`, defined as follows
 - error: JSON-RPC code and message set in case an exception happens during the request.